 - Body changes: Rapid weight loss or excessive exercise

-- Major diet changes: Extreme diet changes like the keto diet or vegan diet
+- Major diet changes: Extreme diet changes

 - Other changes: Long-distance travel